Mathew Pritchard: Dirty Vegan

 Pritchard became vegan in 2015 after watching Cowspiracy.
 In 2017, he launched a YouTube-based cookery series called Proper Vegan Cookin'.
 In 2019, he hosted Dirty Vegan, the BBC's first vegan cookery show.
 He also produced tie-in cookbooks for the series: Dirty Vegan and Dirty Vegan: Another Bite.
+His third book, titled Dirty Vegan: Fast and Easy, came out on 7 December 2023.

 Other works

 In 2018, BBC Wales filmed a documentary titled Wild Man to Ironman in which Pritchard performs a 14-day ironman challenge in Wales.

 Personal life

 On 7 September 2009, Pritchard was attacked with a set of keys in a supermarket in Toftwood, Norfolk, suffering serious stab wounds to his neck and chest.
 His assailant was jailed for five years in 2010, after being found guilty of wounding with intent to cause grievous bodily harm.

+Mathew has a dog named Lemmy.